EMI License in Lithuania

 What Is an EMI License?

-By becoming an EMI license holder in Lithuania, you gain permission to conduct a wide range of activities:
+With an EMI license in Lithuania, you are entitled to perform the following activities:

 • Issue electronic money